jcmf/glulx-strings/README.md

               else pieces.push piece
           if v >> 15 then return pieces.join ''

-Wow, this spec is bad.
+Wow, this spec is confusing.

 * What's with the abbreviation table address in the header being a byte address?
 Is it allowed to be odd?